There’s a big difference between living abroad and vacationing abroad.

 4. Don’t just visit the beaches – enjoy Costa Rica’s mountains

 There’s more to Costa Rica than the beautiful beaches and busy capital.
 In fact, if you don’t explore some of the mountainous regions you’ll be missing out on quite an experience!
+Just don’t forget to bring a nice pair of binoculars for bird watching!

 Don’t get me wrong, Costa Rica’s beaches are awesome.
 If you don’t spend time at the beach in CR, you’re definitely missing out.